 2. Spyware

 This malware will hide on your Mac, often going unnoticed for a long time, watching what you do in an attempt to steal personal data.
 This data could be used for advertising, fraud, or even to access your financial accounts.
-Spyware apps are more common on mobile devices, despite many users wrongly detecting them as viruses on iPhone.
+Spyware apps are more common on mobile devices, despite many users wrongly detecting them as viruses on iPhones.

 3. Trojans